ameesters/beacon/README.md

 This project is in the discovery phase, making a inventory of features(feel free to suggest some in the issue tracker), what npm modules to use, maybe even write our own if needed.

+Right now we have the following dependencies:
+ * node_pcap
+ * mongodb
+ * mongoose